• Skip to primary navigation

 • STEP 1).
 Combine dry ingredients.
 Sift flour, cocoa and baking soda into a medium bowl to remove any lumps.
 Add espresso powder and salt and whisk to blend evenly.

 • STEP 2).
 Cream butter and sugar.
 Beat together the soft butter with brown sugar and granulated sugar until smooth and a bit fluffy.
 It will look more like wet sand than a pale and aerated mixture.
-You can use a stand mixer fitted with the paddle attachment and beat on medium speed for 2 minutes until slightly fluffy and lightened in colour by a shade, or you can also use an electric hand mixer.
+You can use a stand mixer fitted with the paddle attachment and beat on medium speed for 2 minutes until slightly fluffy and lightened in color by a shade, or you can also use an electric hand mixer.
 Stop to scrape down the sides of the bowl a few times during mixing.

 • STEP 3).
 Mix in egg.
 Add the egg mix until well combined.
 Mix in vanilla.